How to Add a Drop Shadow in Procreate {VIDEO}

 It’s so incredibly easy and quick to add a drop shadow in Procreate, so I took a quick screen capture video to teach you how!
 I decided just to leave it as a quick screen capture rather than add my voice in too, simply because it is only just a few steps.
 If you have any trouble figuring this out though, shoot me a message, I’ll be happy to help!

 Don’t have time to watch it?
-Here’s the low down on how to add a drop shadow in Procreate.
+Here’s how to add a drop shadow in Procreate.

-- Use the arrow (move tool) to move that layer out from the original.
-This creates the shadow!
+Next, move the layer you created down below the original layer in the layers panel.
+Use the arrow (move tool) to move that layer down and out from the original.
+This creates a shadow!

-- Use the Gaussian Blur tool to blur the shadow (optional)
+Optional step: Use the Gaussian Blur tool to blur the shadow some.

 Read Also: